-- tools/telemetry/run_tests # Verifies the core framework functions properly
+- telemetry_unittests: catapult/telemetry/bin/run_tests # Verifies the core framework functions properly

-- tools/perf/run_tests # Verifies the benchmarks that use the framework function properly
+- telemetry_perf_unittests: src/tools/perf/run_tests # Verifies the benchmarks that use the framework function properly

 These are functional tests that do not depend on performance.

-- Is there a python stack?
-If there's a python-only exception, it is very likely, but not guarantee to be a Telemetry breakage.
+- Is there a Python stack?
+If there's a Python-only exception, it is very likely, but not guaranteed to be a Telemetry breakage.
 Look for Telemetry changes in the range for a culprit.

 - Is there a timeout?
 These could go either way and are tricky to diagnose, move on to local diagnostics.